 Here you will find resources to help enhance learning in the classroom, online, or in a staff workshop or conference presentation.
-If you need one-on-one assistance and support or are not sure where to begin your project, please feel free to contact the specialists in the TLC: Jane Binns, Sally Cordrey, Jennifer Ferguson, Jennifer Maxwell, Aysenur Ozyer or Wendeth Rauf.
+If you need one-on-one assistance and support or are not sure where to begin your project, please feel free to contact the specialists in the TLC: Jane Binns, Sally Cordrey, Jennifer Ferguson, Jennifer Maxwell, or Aysenur Ozyer.

 Curated sites offering OER in a variety of subjects

 WebEx is a webinar tool to use in classroom instruction and meetings.
 For example, faculty can use it to hold synchronous internal office hours with students and staff can use it for meetings and conferences.
 In emergency situations, WebEx can even be used to host live, synchronous sessions of your classes over an extended period of time.

 Use the documents below to familiarize yourself with CCD's Digital Storytelling tool.
 Faculty and students can use WeVideo to create a robust multimedia experience with assignments For more information, see the Media Services - Digital Storytelling page.

 Our multidisciplinary committee is available for presentations and workshops for entire departments as well as a small group or one on one sessions on the following topics: